fobrs/MFC/README.md

 # Points of Interest
 One last point, which I don't understand.
 I needed to supply the /ENTRY point to all builds except the Release|Win32 build of the main application linker settings.
 It is set to <b>wWinMainCRTStartup</b> for UNICODE builds.

+The latest version has an Active X Contol added to test passing floats and doubles on ARM64.
+Open the Aboutbox and click DATA, then click in teh circle.
+The circ.dll file has to be registered in an admin console with <b>regsrv32 circ.dll</b>.